Operation Brevity: Background

 Neame and the General Officer Commanding British Troops in Egypt—Lieutenant-General Richard O'Connor—were captured and the British command structure had to be reorganised.
 HQ Cyrenaica was dissolved on 14 April and its command functions taken over by a new HQ Western Desert Force (Lieutenant-General Noel Beresford-Peirse).
 The 9th Australian Infantry Division fell back to the fortress port of Tobruk and the remaining British forces withdrew a further 100 mi east to Sollum on the Egypt–Libya border.
-With the main Axis force conducting the siege of Tobruk a small battlegroup (Kampfgruppe) commanded by Colonel Maximilian von Herff continued to press eastward.
-Capturing Fort Capuzzo and Bardia in passing, it then advanced into Egypt; by the end of April had taken Sollum and the tactically important Halfaya Pass.
+With the main Axis force conducting the siege of Tobruk a small battlegroup (Kampfgruppe) commanded by Colonel Maximilian von Herff continued to press eastwards.
+Capturing Fort Capuzzo and Bardia in passing, it then advanced into Egypt; by the end of April it had taken Sollum and the tactically important Halfaya Pass.
 Rommel garrisoned these positions, reinforced the Kampfgruppe and ordered it onto the defensive.

 The Tobruk garrison received supplies from the Royal Navy and Rommel was unable to take the port.
-This failure was significant; his front line positions at Sollum were at the end of an extended supply chain that stretched back to Tripoli and was threatened by the Tobruk garrison.
+This failure was significant; his front line positions at Sollum were at the end of a long supply route from Tripoli, threatened by the Tobruk garrison.
 The substantial commitment required to invest Tobruk prevented him from building up his forces at Sollum, making further advances into Egypt impractical.
-By maintaining possession of Tobruk, the Allies had regained the initiative.
+By maintaining possession of Tobruk, the British had the initiative.